Bird watching experience in the Western Ghats with diverse species

 Bird Watching & Nature's Aerial Ballet

-Experience the rich avian biodiversity of Pavana through our eco-friendly bird hides and guided photography tours
+Experience the rich avian biodiversity of Pavana from our eco-friendly bird hides along the river

 Our riverside setting attracts diverse bird species year-round, with winter months bringing spectacular migratory visitors